OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

        # Defaults to 30 sec
        communication: 30

+       # Timeout during serial communication when busy protocol support is detected, in seconds.
+       # Defaults to 3 sec
+       communicationBusy: 3

        # Timeout after which to query temperature when no target is set
        temperature: 5